cg3hci/HexBox/tutorials.md

 ### Global Refinement
-Global refinement allows you to subdivide each hexahedron in the mesh with a 2-refinement schema (each hexahedron is substituted with 8 new hexahedra) to increase the whole mesh resolution.
-To apply this feature, press the key combination Ctrl+0.
+Global refinement allows you to split each hexahedron in the mesh with a 2-refinement schema (each hexahedron is split into 8 new hexahedra) to increase the whole mesh resolution.
+To apply this feature, select one hexahedron and press the key combination Ctrl+0.
 For more details, see Section 3.1.1 in the paper.

 <div align="center">
   <img src="https://github.com/pusceddusimone/HexBox/assets/92328763/ee86e023-ba84-494a-986e-4f69f3c9f753" width="70%" height="70%">